n0ne/minikube-test/README.md

 - `kubectl set image deployment.app/<deployment-name> <container-name> =<docker-image-name>` - the command you provided is used to update the container image of a deployment in Kubernetes.
 - `kubectl run my-pod --image=<docker-image-name> --labels="components=frontend"` - command is used to create and run a particular image on the cluster.
 - `kubectl port-forward --address 0.0.0.0 -n default service/<service-name> 31200:3000` - command is used to forward Kubernetes services to a set of local ports.
 I don't know why, but my minikube cluster has IP `192.168.49.2`.
 I need this port forward to access it locally.
+- `kubectl get storageclasses.storage.k8s.io` - this command will display a list of storage classes along with their properties.
+If there are no storage classes created, the output will be empty.
+- `kubectl get persistentvolumeclaims` - this command will display information about the existing PVCs, including their names, status, volume, and other relevant details.
+Make sure to run this command in the context of the Kubernetes cluster you're interested in.

 #### Munukube commands